Defining sustainable packaging

 Understanding sustainability and how it impacts your organisation

-If you find yourself asking “What is sustainable packaging?” you are not alone.
+If you find yourself asking, “What is sustainable packaging?” you are not alone.
 As an average consumer in the Western world, you’ll likely handle more than 50 packaged items every day.
-And with packaging being so prevalent in everyday life, it is one of the main factors in making everyone more aware of their ecological footprint.
+With packaging being so prevalent in everyday life, it is one of the main factors in making everyone more aware of their ecological footprint.

 This open and unbiased approach allows you to make an informed decision on the most suitable eco-friendly packaging option for your business, your customers, and the wider environment.